Burnett01/sys-api/README.md

 ### HTTP/S
 Sys-API supports HTTP and HTTPS simultaneously.

-You don't have to set up things twice.
+You don't have to define things twice.
 Simply pass a key and certificate property, and the API will handle that for you.
 Once configured, your API-instance will listen on your specified HTTP and HTTPS port.
 Port 443 is the default port for HTTPS.
-If you wish to use any other port, simply pass a second argument to ```connect()```.
+If you wish to use any other port, simply pass a second argument to ```listen()```.

 ```coffeescript
 api = new API({